-16. The construction compound area shall be laid out and managed in accordance with the submitted details through the lifetime of the development.
+16. The construction compound area shall be laid out and managed in accordance with the submitted details through the lifetime of the construction period.
 All delivery vehicles shall unload within the site or the land edged blue on the approved site location plan and all vehicles shall exit the site in a forward gear.
 Prior to the commencement of the development, details of the wheel washing facilities for construction vehicles shall be submitted to and approved in writing by the Local Planning Authority.
-The approved wheel washing facilities shall remain operable on site whilst development is taking place.
+The approved wheel washing facilities shall be placed on site prior to the commencement of development and shall remain operable on site whilst development is taking place.

 Reason: In the interests of highway safety in accordance with policy PP12 of the Peterborough Planning Policies DPD.
+This is partially a pre-commencement condition because the wheel washing facilities must be in place at the outset of development for highway safety reasons.